 Indira Eskieva is originally from Grozny, Russia, but relocated to Charlotte with her family in 2003.

 She attended school in Charlotte until the eighth grade before moving back to Russia with her family in 2010.
 It was during this time in her life that Indira realized how big and diverse the world is.
-The experience is one of the reasons Indira fell in love with journalism.
+The experience is one of the reasons she fell in love with journalism.

 Indira speaks both English and Russian fluently.
 She graduated summa cum laude from the University of North Carolina at Charlotte with a degree in Communication Studies.
 She also holds an A.A.S in Business Administration.
+In 2019, she was nominated for Multimedia Journalist of the Year in the Carolinas (Div.
+II, RTDNAC).